We're here to help

 Which home care services are most popular?

-The number of Care Quality Commission-registered (CQC) domiciliary care services in England has continued to grow from 8,414 in 2017 to 13,733 in 2024 – an increase of 63%.
-By contrast, CQC care homes with nursing decreased by 5% in the same period (and by 11% for those without nursing).
+The number of Care Quality Commission-registered (CQC) domiciliary care services in England has continued to grow from 8,414 in 2017 to 15,232 in 2025 – an increase of 81%.
+By contrast, residential CQC-regulated establishments, like care homes, decreased by 6.2%.

 While many patients find domiciliary care to be a convenient option, many apply for it because either they – or their families – can’t afford the cost of living in a care home.
 Other social factors include long waiting lists for community care and the pressing need to free up NHS hospital beds.

-The Homecare Association highlighted long-term support living, or assisted living, as an area of growth in 2024.
-With around 100,000 now people receiving this kind of care, funded by local authorities in England.
+The Homecare Association highlighted long-term support living, or assisted living, as an area of growth, with around 100,000 now people receiving this kind of care through local authority funding in England.

 How many home care agencies are there in the UK?

-There are around 12,500 domiciliary care providers registered in the UK.
+There are over 13,000 domiciliary care providers registered in the UK.
 This includes home care agencies that are contracted directly by local authorities, as well as independent providers.

 Different types of domiciliary care providers include those who specialise in ‘hourly’ or ‘visiting’ home care, supported living, assisted living, or live-in care.